othmanelhoufi/LM-for-FactChecking/README.md

 ### To-Do List
 1. Reduce code reproducibility, merge all models in one program: One code to rule them all.
 2. Save metric logs related to each model in file.
+3. Handle warnings
-3. Add more datasets.
+4. Add more datasets.
-4. Run more experiments.
+5. Run more experiments.